antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 [this tutorial](https://developer.ibm.com/recipes/tutorials/profiling-applications-deployed-on-kubernetes-with-sidecar-injector/)
 for an example on profiling with a sidecar container in a Kubernetes environment.

-**Note**: tracing .NET Core events using `LTTng` is not supported in this sidecar approach due to how `LTTng` works (using shared memory and CPU buffer) so we cannot collect events from the .NET Core runtime using this approach.
+**Note**: tracing .NET Core events using `LTTng` is not supported in this sidecar approach due to how `LTTng` works (using shared memory and CPU buffer) so this approach cannot be used to collect events from the .NET Core runtime.

 The rest of this doc gives a step-by-step guide of using a sidecar container to collect CPU trace of an ASP.NET application running in a Linux container.